thegetty/intrometadata/source/glossary.html.md

 surrogate

-<span class="Helv-Lt-Std-LT-Cond-Ital">See</span> <span class="Helv-Lt-Std-Bold-Cond">digital surrogate</span>.
+See <span class="Helv-Lt-Std-Bold-Cond">digital surrogate</span>.

 system

-<span class="Helv-Lt-Std-LT-Cond-Ital">Also</span> called a <span class="Helv-Lt-Std-Bold-Cond">computer system</span>.
-A number of interrelated hardware and software components that work together to store and convert data into information by using electronic processing. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">database</span>.
+Also called a <span class="Helv-Lt-Std-Bold-Cond">computer system</span>.
+A number of interrelated hardware and software components that work together to store and convert data into information by using electronic processing.
+See also <span class="Helv-Lt-Std-Bold-Cond">database</span>.

 tagging

 In the context of the web, the act of associating [terms]() (called “tags”) with an information object (e.g., a web page, an image, a streaming video clip), thus describing the item and enabling keyword-based classification and retrieval.
-Tags—a form of user-generated metadata—from communities of users can be aggregated and analyzed, providing useful information about the collection of objects with which the tags have been associated. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">social tagging</span>.
+Tags—a form of user-generated metadata—from communities of users can be aggregated and analyzed, providing useful information about the collection of objects with which the tags have been associated.
+See also <span class="Helv-Lt-Std-Bold-Cond">social tagging</span>.

 taxonomy

 An orderly classification that explicitly expresses the relationships, usually hierarchical (e.g., genus/species, whole/part, class/instance)—between and among the things being classified.
-A taxonomy can be used as a <span class="Helv-Lt-Std-Bold-Cond">controlled vocabulary</span>. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">folksonomy</span>.
+A taxonomy can be used as a <span class="Helv-Lt-Std-Bold-Cond">controlled vocabulary</span>.
+See also <span class="Helv-Lt-Std-Bold-Cond">folksonomy</span>.

 TCP/IP (Transmission Control Protocol/ Internet Protocol)

-The <span class="Helv-Lt-Std-LT-Cond-Ital">International Organization for Standardization</span><span class="Strong"> (</span>ISO) standardized suite of network protocols that enables information systems to communicate with other information systems on the Internet regardless of their computer platforms.
+The International Organization for Standardization<span class="Strong"> (</span>ISO) standardized suite of network protocols that enables information systems to communicate with other information systems on the Internet regardless of their computer platforms.

 Text Encoding Initiative (TEI)